skrysmanski/devlog/content/articles/dotnet/cppcli-cheat-sheet.md

 * **handles (^):** Handles are the references as they're used in C# (or all other .NET languages).
 Handles are garbage collected (meaning you don't need to free them manually) and are created by `gcnew` (instead of `new` with pointers).
   Example: `String^`, `array<String^>^`

-The members of //handles// are accessed with the "->" operator (and not with the "." operator).
+The members of *handles* are accessed with the "->" operator (and not with the "." operator).

 = CLR types ================================